 - Travel perks, such as travel insurance, when you use your card to purchase your tickets

-- Purchase insurance, including protection for big-ticket items like TVs and electronics
+- Purchase insurance, including protection for big-ticket items such as TVs and electronics

 - Security features, such as fraud alerts

-- Account enhancements, such as overdraft protection, mobile and online account management
+- Account enhancements, such as overdraft protection or mobile and online account management

 Some rewards cards offer fewer fees, such as no annual fee and no foreign transaction fees if you’re traveling overseas.